dps923/winter2020/topics/how-to-nav-disclosure.md

 Now, we need to discover which row was tapped, so that we can go back to the data model (source) and fetch the data to be passed on.

-> Remember, the table view itself is NOT the data source - it is simply displaying some content from the data source.
+> Remember, the table view itself is NOT the data source -
+> It is simply displaying some content from the data source.

 <br>